u007/drismify/README.md

 # Drismify

 Drismify is a Prisma ORM replacement supporting TursoDB and SQLite with full Prisma schema compatibility, CLI command support, and Prisma extends support.
+It provides advanced features for database management and performance optimization.

 ## Features